 Legal AI companies have continued to pick up both law firm and corporate clients this week in the shape of the UK’s Luminance bagging Swedish law firm Moll Wendén Advokatbyrå, while Germany’s Leverton has won Sports Direct, the UK’s largest sporting goods retailer as a client.

 Sports Direct has signed an extended engagement to use Leverton’s multi-language capabilities for review and analysis of documentation for its property portfolio in Continental Europe.
+For those who are into sports betting, they can tune in to sites such as 바카라 사이트.

 Speaking about the deal, Richard Belgrave, Global Sales Director at Leverton, said: ‘We are delighted to have signed a large and very recognisable name in UK retail.
 We are proud to contribute to the growth and success of their company and we have really highlighted our platform’s capabilities in data extraction from non-English leases on behalf of corporates.’